nimalan-parameswaran/SmartBio-Air/README.md

 - Autonomous offline execution on MYOSA (ESP32)
 - Cloud-based AI agents for monitoring and research study
 - Local OLED display for system status and air quality level
-- Web-based visualization using a static dashboard
+- Web-based visualisation using a static dashboard

 ---